Australia-New Zealand travel bubble

 Historical rate chart of AUD and NZD

-In the early days there was much talk about extending the corridor to the Pacific Islands next.
+In the early days, there was a lot of talk about extending the corridor to the Pacific Islands next.
 These islands are heavily reliant on tourism and have come out of the pandemic quite unscathed.
-Fiji, for example, has recorded only 32 cases and 2 deaths while Tonga has had no cases.